changyaochen/changyaochen.github.io/_posts/2019-10-06-secretary-problem.md

 ### What if we have interviewed all candidates

 As in a typical dynamic programming scenario, we will start from the edge, as in this case, the last row.
 Here, the last row holds the maximum expected probability of selecting the best candidate, when in the state ($$N, s$$).
-Apparently, we can only "win" when $$s = 1$$, which probability of 1.
-Therefore, we can populate the last row with only the first element set to 1, as $$V(N, 1) = 1$$, with zeros for all the rest.
+Apparently, we can only "win" when $$s = 1$$, with probability of 1.
+Therefore, we can populate the last row with only the first element set to 1, as $$V(N, 1) = 1$$, and zeros for the rest.

 ### What if we have interviewed all but one candidates